PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 __FIGURE__ provides a more detailed view of these four steps (__Figure should be a flow chart with the various sub-steps included, e.g. Inference = DMC, DMR, ASM, meth-SNP detection, etc.__)

 Steps 1, 2 and 4 will be familiar to anyone who analyses high-thoughput sequencing data, but each requires a "twist" to work with bisulfite-sequencing data.
 Step 3 is obviously unique to assays of DNA methylation but there are similarities to variant calling from DNA-seq.
-Throughout this chapter I concentrate on the methylC-seq protocol, which is a directional protocol and the standard whole-genome bisulfite-sequencing assay.
-All data used in my thesis were generated using this protocol (__CHECK__).
-Other assays, particularly targetted assays such as RRBS and Methyl-Seq, require some additional tweaks.

 In this chapter I describe steps 1-2 in broad terms.
 An excellent review of these fundamental steps, including comparisons of different software, is given by \citet{Krueger:2012ks}.
 My thesis has focused on steps 3 and 4 of this process.
 In this chapter I review previous work on steps 3-4 and defer my contributions on these topics to subsequent chapters.
 While this chapter focuses on analysing bisulfite-sequencing data, in particular whole-genome bisulfite-sequencing data, some parts __SECTION Cellular heterogeneity, Inference, OTHERS???__ will also be applicable to methylation microarrays (__CHECK AFTER I'VE WRITTEN IT__).